ariary/quicli/README.md

 Usage: SayToTheWorld [flags]

 --count -c              how many times I want to say it.
 Sometimes repetition is the key. (default: 1) --say   -s              say something.
 If you are polite start with a greeting. (default: "hello") --world -w              announce it to the world. (default: false)

-Use "./sayhello --help" for more information about the command
+Use "./sayhello --help" for more information about the command.
 ```

 ### Use flag values in code